Our team

 Consultant

 Benoît is recognised as an “expert” on the application of EU and competition law in the sports sector.
 He regularly acts in cases before the European Commission, European courts and the Court of Arbitration for Sport.
-He has acted on some of the most significant European cases of the last decade concerning both the regulatory and commercial side of sport.
+He has acted on some of the most significant European cases of the last decade concerning both the regulatory and commercial side of sport, notably for UEFA in the Super League case before the EU Court of Justice.

 Originally from Ireland, Benoît read law at University College Cork.
-He obtained a master’s degree in EU law at the College of Europe (Bruges) and undertook a traineeship at the European Commission (DG Competition).
+He obtained a master’s degree in EU law at the College of Europe (Bruges).
+He then trained as a lawyer in the United Kingdom, moving upon qualification to Brussels to focus on EU law.
 He practised as a lawyer for a number of international law firms in Brussels before establishing his own practice in 2012.
 His Brussels-based practice is independent of Northridge.

-Benoît is admitted to practice as a solicitor (England & Wales) and avocat (Barreau de Bruxelles, Belgium).
+Benoît is admitted to practice as a Solicitor-Advocate in England & Wales.

 Louise Quinn